Employee Communication

 Communicating Appreciation in Organizational Environments

-The project on Forms of Appreciation in Internal Communication is funded by the Academic Society for Management & Communication in 2022/23.
+The project on Forms of Appreciation in Internal Communication was funded by the Academic Society for Management & Communication in 2022/23.

 Publications: